marketing, digital marketing, video promotion, social marketing, social responsibility, ethical marketing

 Needless to say, companies don’t always get this quite right.

 Take the infamous Kendall Jenner Pepsi Ad, for example.
-The commercial features the famous Kardashian-relative as a model having her photograph taken, when a cheerful band of protesters holding ambiguous signs as ‘Join the conversation’ and ‘Love’ begin pouring down the street.
+The commercial features the famous Kardashian-relative as a model having her photograph taken, when a cheerful band of protesters holding ambiguous signs such as ‘Join the conversation’ and ‘Love’ begin pouring down the street.
 Encouraged by these non-points, Kendall whips off her blonde wig and joins the march.
 When they approach a wall of police officers, she saunters forward and offers one a can of pepsi.
 He smiles and takes a sip from the can and the crowd roars, all conflict apparently ended.

 The ad received an enormous amount of backlash online for making light of the Black Lives Matter movement, protests against racially motivated police brutality which it clearly drew inspiration from and yet undermined in its massive over-simplification of the issue.
 Among those to mock the insensitive ad was Bernice King, daughter of Martin Luther King, who tweeted a photo of her father being confronted by a police officer at a march with the caption “If only Daddy would have known about the power of pepsi.”